 More recently, I completed a teaching qualification at Cardiff Metropolitan University (Preparing to Teach in Post Compulsory Education and Training) in 2012, and have also completed an MA in Creative Writing at Manchester Metropolitan University (2019).

 My PhD is funded by the AHRC via the South West and Wales Doctoral Training Partnership (SWWDTP).
 My MA in Museum Studies was also funded by the AHRC.

 Memberships include the Museums Association and associate membership of the National Association of Writers in Education (NAWE).

-I am a member of the SWWDTP Creativity in Research cluster, and I’m also a subject strand editor for the Question journal.
+I am a member of the SWWDTP Creativity in Research cluster.

 3rd-5th September 2020 - Virtual Paper Presentation 'Using Creative Writing to Promote Inclusivity in Art Museums' at the Thirteenth International Conference on the Inclusive Museum, online conference.

 12th February 2020 - 'Ekphrastic Poetry as a Process of Engagement' at the Creative Practice and Critical Thinking Symposium, Centre for Cultural and Creative Industries, Bath Spa University.

 I’ve had poems published in numerous magazines and journals, including Poetry Wales, Envoi, Under the Radar, the New Welsh Review, Anthropocene, Ink Sweat and Tears, Poetry Saltzburg Review and Acumen.
 My poem 'Understood' came 2nd in the Bangor Poetry Competition (2021).
 I’ve also had two poems shortlisted for the Bridport Prize, two poems commended in the Ware Poets Competition (judged by Kim Moore) and other poems commended in the Cheltenham Poetry Festival Competition and the Welsh Poetry Competition.